DES Rental Assistance in Arizona: Eligibility, Benefits & What to Do Now

 Applicants could call (602) 534-2433 with any queries about their current application.

-Renters in Maricopa (excluding City of Phoenix residents), Pima, and Yuma Counties were not eligible for rental assistance through this program, but they may have been eligible for other city—or county-run programs.
-The section below titled “Other City and County-Operated Programs” provided more information.
+Renters in Maricopa (excluding City of Phoenix residents), Pima, and Yuma counties were not eligible for rental assistance through this program, but they may have been eligible for other city- or county-run programs.
+The section below titled “Other City and County-Operated Programs” provides more information.

 Utility-Only Assistance: Renters in ALL 15 Arizona counties could apply for utility-only assistance through the ERAP portal’s Easy Apply feature.

-A renter could receive help with rent and utilities if they lived in a designated area and met the following federal requirements:
+A renter could receive help with rent and utilities through DES Rental Assistance if they lived in a designated area and met the following federal requirements:

 • Proof that the renter was at risk of being homeless, had unstable housing, or lived in a dangerous place: